 “Never Let You Go” by Third Eye Blind

-Again performed by the Vitamin String Quartet, this song plays in the background as Queen Charlotte forbids Lady Danbury from leaving Mayfair.
+Again performed by Vitamin String Quartet, this song plays in the background as Queen Charlotte forbids Lady Danbury from leaving Mayfair.

 Episode 2